 7.5.8.
-Training of Farmers / LLL Operators & Technical Support
+Training of Farmers / LASER Operators & Technical Support

-OFWM staff available at tehsil level will provide technical assistance and backup support for carrying out LASER land leveling in the field.
-Water Management Training Institute (WMTI), Lahore will arrange training for capacity building of the service providers/farmers or their Tractor/ LASER Operators for following activities.
+OFWM staff available at tehsil level will provide technical assistance and backup support for carrying out LLL in the field.
+Water Management Training Institute (WMTI), Lahore will arrange training for capacity building of the service providers/farmers or their Tractor/LASER Operators for following activities.

-- i) Survey and designing for LLL. - ii) Planning and development of farm layouts considering soil type, farmer's tillage equipment, crops to be grown, source/quality of irrigation supplies etc. - iii) Operation of LLL units - iv) Maintenance and trouble-shooting of equipment - Training courses will be conducted for LASER Operators in "LASER Land leveling" to train one operator for each LASER unit.
-It is planned that a training course comprising around 20 participants each will be arranged at Provincial Water Management Departments and other relevant institutes.
+- i) Survey and designing for LLL. - ii) Planning and development of farm layouts considering soil type, farmer's tillage equipment, crops to be grown, source/quality of irrigation supplies etc. - iii) Operation of LLL units - iv) Maintenance and troubleshooting of equipment training course comprising around 20 participants each will be arranged at Provincial Water Management Departments and other relevant institutes.
 The training will be evaluated using monitoring template 8.1 (MT8.1), placed at Annex-I.